utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Initializing your local repo

 The next steps are to initialize your local git record, stage files and commit them.
+We do these commands in our integrated Terminal.

 - Do `git init` to initialize the repo so git will start tracking changes.
 - Do `git status` and you'll get a return like this: